-USER GUIDE L
+USER GUIDE 12

-Understanding Shells, Layer Height and Infill
+Understanding Shells, Layer Height, and Infill

-They are called shells because they are the outer most layer of the object and ultimately the part of the object we see and interact with.
+Shells, or perimeters, are the outer most layer of the object.
+They are ultimately the part of the object we see and interact with.
 The more shells on an object, the stronger it is.
 However, adding shells will also increase the print time significantly.

-The number of layers in a print, or the object’s resolution, is determined by the layer height setting.
+The number of layers in a print or the object’s resolution, is determined by the layer height setting.
 Layer height is measured in microns (one millionth of a meter).

 Use a bigger layer height for prototyping and rapid production, use a smaller layer height for display objects and more-accurate tolerances.

-Infill is the material used to fill the empty space inside the shell of an object, it refers to the density.
+Infill is the material used to fill the empty space inside the shell(s) of an object.
+Infill refers to the density of an object.
 Infill is measured by percentage, so an object printed at 100% infill will be 100% solid.
-More infill will make an object stronger, heavier, and slower to build.
-Likewise, less infill is lighter and quicker to build.
+More infill will make an object stronger and heavier, however, it will take mush longer to print.
+Likewise, less infill is lighter and faster to print.

-A 3D printer can extrude infill in several patterns.
-Some slicing engines create a grid pattern while others will use hexagonal or other geometric patterns.
+A 3D printer can extrude infill in several different patterns.
+Some slicing programs create a grid pattern while others use hexagonal or other geometric patterns.